Opening the Refrigerator/Freezer Door

 These are problematic for Shabbos and Yom Tov because the refrigerator is illuminated when one approaches it.

-If you are using an app on your smartphone to control your refrigerator, it is recommended that you turn off your smartphone before Shabbos/Yom Tov to preclude any communication between the appliance and the phone.
+If you are using an app on your smartphone to control your refrigerator, it is recommended that you disconnect from the app or at minimum turn off your smartphone before Shabbos/Yom Tov to preclude any communication between the appliance and the phone.

 Assisted or Automatic Door Openers